kaimuell/theCookBook/README.md

 ## The CookBook

-A cookbook application to learn SpringBoot and Angular.
+A cookbook application to learn SpringBoot and Angular, focusing on the backend of the application.

 Work in Progress.